cloudnative-pg/cloudnative-pg/docs/src/cnpg-plugin.md

 Refer to the [Benchmarking fio section](benchmarking.md#fio) for more details.

-### Requesting a new backup
+### Requesting a new base backup

-The `kubectl cnpg backup` request a new backup for an existing CloudNativePG cluster by creating a Backup resource.
+The `kubectl cnpg backup` command requests a new physical base backup for an existing Postgres cluster by creating a new `Backup` resource.

-The following command will request a backup for a given cluster:
+The following example requests an on-demand backup for a given cluster:

 ```shell
 kubectl cnpg backup [cluster_name]